 What Happens in a Brainspotting Session?

-EMDR (Eye movement desensitization and reprocessing) is a treatment that employs eye movement or other bilateral stimulation to reprocess trauma and improve the client’s ability to function.
+EMDR is a treatment that employs eye movement or other bilateral stimulation to reprocess trauma and improve the client’s ability to function.
 Developed by Francine Shapiro in the 1980s, it is a well-documented and extensively studied treatment utilized by therapists worldwide to treat PTSD and other mental health conditions.

-The eight steps or phases of EMDR might take up to 12 sessions to complete.
+The eight steps or phases of EMDR therapy might take up to 12 sessions.
 Each session may run one to one and a half hours.
-The theory behind this treatment, which was championed by Shapiro, is that when a person is distracted by an external stimulation, they would experience less emotional stress while recalling a traumatic event.
+The theory behind this treatment, which Shapiro championed, is that when a person is distracted by an external stimulation, they would experience less emotional stress while recalling a traumatic event.
 This facilitates the recall, processing, and stabilization of traumatic experiences.

-EMDR employs both sides of the brain to process trauma so that it may be stored in a more stable region of the brain.
-Thus, even with the triggers present, the client is able to manage their emotions and see the trauma in a fresh manner.
+EMDR employs both sides of the brain to process trauma so that it may be stored in a more stable brain region.
+Thus, even with the triggers present, the client can manage their emotions and see the trauma in a fresh manner.

 It was created similarly to BSP to treat trauma.
-However, it is being utilized to treat a variety of mental disorders, including depression, anxiety, dissociation, addictions, bereavement, phobias, and chronic pain.
+However, it is being utilized to treat a variety of mental disorders, including depression, anxiety, dissociation, addictions, grief, phobias, and chronic pain.

 You may believe that this is not a major difference, but it demonstrates that various treatments use distinct strategies for recognizing and processing trauma.
 BSP focuses on one area of the brain at a time, while EMDR attempts to use the whole brain.
 Similarly, the purposes of the different stimuli utilized in treatments vary.